Documentation

 Reduce query noise

-Additionally, when running multiple tests with different queries, let the system recover between tests by waiting at least a minute after receiving a query result before executing the next query.
+When running multiple tests with different queries, allow the system to recover between tests.
+Wait at least one minute after receiving a query result before executing the next query.

 Establish baseline single-query performance